Could the Turkish economy really reach a turning point? | ExBulletin

 During this time, the supposedly ruler nations have experienced difficult times.
 When Erdogan came to power in 2003, Turkey’s 2.8 million farmers had a total debt of 2.5 billion lire (nearly 270 million dollars), or 893 lire per farmer.
 Today, 2.1 million farmers in the country owe 180 billion lire, or 85,715 lire each, or almost 100 times the debt.
 As a result, many are looking to sell their land to construction companies.

 Turkish farmers are far from alone in their despair.
 The pandemic has plunged more than 1.5 million people into poverty, and the number of loans granted by banks and other institutions has increased by 36% since March 2020.
-Despite this, nearly 48,000 traders have gone bankrupt in the past. of the first six months of 2021, according to the Gazette of the Turkish Commercial Register, while some 85 percent of Turkey’s small and medium-sized enterprises are in debt and owe a total of almost Lira 1 trillion.
+Despite this, nearly 48,000 traders have gone bankrupt in the past. of the first six months of 2021, according to the Turkish Commercial Register, while 85% of Turkish small and medium-sized enterprises are in debt and owe a total of nearly 1,000 billion lire.

 House prices in Turkey have risen by almost a third over the past year, the biggest increase in Europe by far.
 Last November, after Lutfi Elvan replaced Mr. Erdogan’s son-in-law Berat lbayrak as Minister of Treasury and Finance, he pledged to put in place a package of economic reforms to help stabilize the economy. economy.
 Over nine months later, there has been no movement.